 \section{Abstract}

 In many speech recording applications, noise and acoustic echo corrupt the desired speech.
 Consequently, combined noise reduction (NR) and acoustic echo cancellation (AEC) is required.
-Generally, a cascade approach is followed, i.e., the AEC and NR are designed in isolation by selecting a separate signal model, formulating a separate cost function, and using a separate solution strategy.
+Generally, a cascade approach is followed, i.e., the AEC and NR are designed in isolation by selecting a separate signal model, separate cost function, and separate solution strategy.
 The AEC and NR are then cascaded one after the other, not accounting for their interaction.
-In this paper, however, an integrated approach is proposed to consider this interaction in a general multi-microphone/multi-loudspeaker setup.
+In this paper, an integrated approach is proposed to consider this interaction in a general multi-microphone/multi-loudspeaker setup.
 Therefore, a single signal model of either the microphone signal vector or the extended signal vector, obtained by stacking microphone and loudspeaker signals, is selected, a single mean squared error cost function is formulated, and a common solution strategy is used.
 Using this microphone signal model, a multi-channel Wiener filter (MWF) is derived.
-Using the extended signal model, an extended MWF (MWF\textsubscript{ext}) is derived, and several equivalent expressions are found, which nevertheless are interpretable as cascade algorithms.
+Using the extended signal model, it is shown that an extended MWF (MWF\textsubscript{ext}) can be derived, and several equivalent expressions can be found, which are nevertheless shown to be interpretable as cascade algorithms.
 Specifically, the MWF\textsubscript{ext} is shown to be equivalent to algorithms where the AEC precedes the NR (AEC-NR), the NR precedes the AEC (NR-AEC), and the extended NR (NR\textsubscript{ext}) precedes the AEC and post-filter (PF) (NR\textsubscript{ext}-AEC-PF).
-Under rank-deficiency conditions the MWF\textsubscript{ext} is non-unique, such that this equivalence amounts to the expressions being specific, not necessarily minimum-norm solutions for this MWF\textsubscript{ext}.
-The practical performances nonetheless differ due to non-stationarities and imperfect correlation matrix estimation, resulting in the AEC-NR and NR\textsubscript{ext}-AEC-PF attaining best overall performance.
+Under rank-deficiency conditions the MWF\textsubscript{ext} is non-unique.
+Equivalence then amounts to the expressions being specific, not necessarily minimum-norm solutions, for this MWF\textsubscript{ext}.
+The practical performances differ due to non-stationarities and imperfect correlation matrix estimation, with the AEC-NR and NR\textsubscript{ext}-AEC-PF attaining best overall performance.